DiogoPombo/CMD_Theme_Switcher/README.md

 # 🎨 CMD Theme Switcher

-A simple yet stylish utility to **switch Command Prompt (CMD) themes** on Windows, powered by PowerShell with a graphical interface launched via `.CMD`.
+A simple yet stylish utility to **switch Command Prompt (CMD) themes** on Windows, powered by PowerShell with a graphical interface.

 ---